-After successful completion of the Additive Manufacturing course, the student will be able to
+After successful completion of the Additive Manufacturing course, the student will be able to techniques.

-CO Course Outcome Statements Level CO1: Understand why the Advanced/Additive manufacturing (AM) has become K2 one of the most important technology trends in decades of product development and innovation.
+Course Outeomo Statemente CO Course Outcome Statements Level CO1: Understand why the Advanced/Additive manufacturing (AM) has become K2 one of the most important technology trends in decades of product development and innovation.
 CO2: Understand the comprehensive knowledge of the broad range of AM K3 processes, devices, Capabilities and materials available.
-CO3: Understand the various software tools and reverse engineering K4 techniques.

-- CO4:Know how to create liquid based and solid based additive manufacturingK6system and additive manufacturing devices and processes. - CO5: Understand the powder based additive manufacturing system.
+- CO4: Know how to create liquid based and solid based additive manufacturing K6 system and additive manufacturing devices and processes. - CO5: Understand the powder based additive manufacturing system.
 K5